explosion/thinc/website/docs/concept.md

 This API design works in itself, but the `update()` method only works as the outer-level API.
-You wouldn't be able to put another layer with the same API after this one, and backpropagate through both of them.
+You wouldn't be able to put another layer with the same API after this one and backpropagate through both of them.
 Let's look at the steps for backpropagating through two matrix multiplications:

 ```python